evolvingstuff/vdw2/content/posts/response-to-vitamin-d-fortification-varies-from-1-to-10-nmol-per-100-iu-daily-review.md

 1. Poor level of some B vitamins

-1. &lt;a href=&quot;/posts/boron-improves-magnesium-absorption-and-may-help-vitamin-d-non-responders-aug-2015low-boron&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Boron improves magnesium absorption and may help vitamin D non-responders – Aug 2015|Low Boron&quot;&gt;Boron improves magnesium absorption and may help vitamin D non-responders – Aug 2015|Low Boron&lt;/a&gt;
+1. &lt;a href=&quot;/posts/boron-improves-magnesium-absorption-and-may-help-vitamin-d-non-responders&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Boron improves magnesium absorption and may help vitamin D non-responders – Aug 2015&quot;&gt;Low Boron&lt;/a&gt;

 &amp;nbsp;&amp;nbsp;&amp;nbsp;&amp;nbsp;39% increase in vitamin D levels: low Boron diet to Boron replete diet.
 3 mg of Boron/day for 49 days

-1. Poor gut, &lt;a href=&quot;/posts/strong-association-of-non-alcoholic-fatty-liver-disease-and-low-vitamin-dfatty-liver&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Strong association of non alcoholic fatty liver disease and low vitamin D|fatty liver&quot;&gt;Strong association of non alcoholic fatty liver disease and low vitamin D|fatty liver&lt;/a&gt;
+1. Poor gut, &lt;a href=&quot;/posts/strong-association-of-non-alcoholic-fatty-liver-disease-and-low-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Strong association of non alcoholic fatty liver disease and low vitamin D&quot;&gt;fatty liver&lt;/a&gt;

 1. People who are extremely deficient will have virtually no response until their levels start to be respored

 1. Elderly have about 1/4 the absorption of Vitamin D from their intestines

-1. &lt;a href=&quot;/posts/poor-absorption-of-vitamin-d-is-strongly-related-to-type-of-gut-bacteria-dec-2020poor-gut-bacteria&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020|Poor gut bacteria&quot;&gt;Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020|Poor gut bacteria&lt;/a&gt;
+1. &lt;a href=&quot;/posts/poor-absorption-of-vitamin-d-is-strongly-related-to-type-of-gut-bacteria&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020&quot;&gt;Poor gut bacteria&lt;/a&gt;

 &amp;nbsp;&amp;nbsp;&amp;nbsp;&amp;nbsp;&lt;a href=&quot;/posts/vitamin-d-is-aided-by-probiotics-review-of-rcts&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Vitamin D is aided by probiotics (review of RCTs) – Dec 2020&quot;&gt;Vitamin D is aided by probiotics (review of RCTs) – Dec 2020&lt;/a&gt;